Folegandros

 • Ecological and Folk-Art Museum in Ano Mera.

 • Chrysospilia is a unique natural monument.
-However, what makes Chrysospilia a unique monument of world cultural heritage is the number of ancient names that cover its walls and ceiling.
+However, Chrysospilia is unique because of the number of ancient names covering its walls and ceilings.
 This 4th century BC graffiti belongs to teenagers who came here from all parts of Greece and left traces of their visit.

 • Panagia Church.
 This church, dedicated to the Assumption of the Virgin Mary, was constructed on the ruins of an ancient temple.
 Marble parts of this temple were used as a building material for the church.